Charly1357/project1cristina/README.md

 ![Mainpart](assets/images/main1indexhtml.jpg)

--It is divided in 6 differen parts three on each side -Each one represent one concert with its data
+- It is divided in 6 differen parts three on each side
+- Each one represent one concert with its data
--In the middle vertical part is an image
+- In the middle vertical part is an image
--I tried to put them as symmetrical as possible on each side
+- I tried to put them as symmetrical as possible on each side